SQream/sqream_docs/index.rst

 <span class="red-text">BLUE</span> Documentation
 ==============================================

-tl;dr
-^^^^^^

-BLUE is a cloud-based platform designed for businesses using data lake architectures.
-It makes it easy to set up new workflows for complex data integration and move your data integration to the cloud.
-With a patented GPU optimization engine, parallelism, and optimization for Apache Parquet, BLUE helps you process data quickly and efficiently.
-Plus, it connects seamlessly with your favorite open-source workflow tools and offers a unique architecture that keeps your data secure and eliminates duplication.
+BLUE is a cloud-based platform designed for enterprises utilizing data lake architectures, aiming to simplify data integration workflows and enable cloud migration.
+It incorporates patented GPU optimization, parallelism, and Apache Parquet support for efficient data processing.
+The platform seamlessly integrates with popular open-source workflow tools and employs a robust security architecture to enhance data integrity.

-SELECT *
-^^^^^^^^^

-BLUE is a platform designed for enterprises working with cloud-based data lake architectures, or those considering a move to the cloud.
-The product includes a range of features to streamline workflows, gain deeper insights into data, and perform real-time data analysis.
+BLUE caters to businesses engaged in cloud-based data lakes or considering cloud migration, enhancing workflows, data insights, and real-time analysis.

-One key feature of BLUE is its support for data integration use cases that require complex data flows ranging from 2TB to petabyte-scale.
-This makes it an ideal choice for businesses that need to process large volumes of data quickly and efficiently.
-Additionally, BLUE includes support for both datalake house and query engine technologies.
-These features enable businesses to gain a deeper understanding of their data and analyze it in real-time, allowing for faster and more informed decision-making.
+A notable capability of BLUE lies in handling data integration tasks, from 2TB to petabyte scales.
+This makes it well-suited for swift and effective processing of large data volumes.
+Additionally, BLUE embraces both datalake house and query engine technologies, empowering businesses to gain comprehensive data insights and real-time analysis, thus expediting decision-making.

-Whether your enterprise is already using AWS or GCP, or considering a move to the cloud, BLUE is a valuable tool for optimizing data workflows and maximizing the benefits of cloud-based data storage and processing.
+Whether your enterprise is already cloud-based or planning to migrate, BLUE optimizes data workflows, capitalizing on the benefits of cloud-based data storage and processing.

-Main Features and Capabilities:
+.. dropdown:: GPU Optimization Engine

+    BLUE's performance relies on a patented GPU acceleration technology that synchronizes all available resources (CPU, GPU, RAM) and utilizes the GPU's processing power for even the most complex analytical tasks.

 +------------------------------+-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+
 | **Feature**                  | **Description**                                                                                                                                                                                                                                                                                                                                 |